IBM/kar/README.md

 Actor instances can migrate from one microservice replica to another due to failures or for load balancing purposes.
 KAR understands that actors are relocatable.
-KAR's API for invoking actors transparently route and if necessary reroute requests to the proper destination.
+KAR's API for invoking actors transparently routes, and if necessary reroutes, requests to the proper destination.

 For instance, in the simulation engine example, the simulation state is partitioned across multiple replicas of the simulator microservice using actors.